phaledang/tips/onvue-issue.md

    - Docker

 I **did restart after disabling the Windows features**, but I honestly don’t remember whether I restarted again after disabling the VS Code extensions.

-If I had to recommend a clean approach, I would restart again just to be safe.

-Better to eliminate all doubt before the exam.

 ---